webDva/jekyll-now/about.md

 You can contact me on my [Twitter](https://www.twitter.com/webDva).

-### 📡 If you *really* like webdva...
+### 📡 RSS feed

-Then you can be notified of new codex entries by using the [RSS feed](/feed.xml).
-I publish a new codex entry every Friday.
+I write new blog posts every Friday.
+You can use the [RSS feed](/feed.xml) to be notified of new blog posts.